 Late last year Trisent considered the option of an Initial Coin Offering (ICO) or Token Sale, but having considered this at length we decided not to proceed.
 In previous companies I have raised working capital from VCs, Angel Investors and private individuals.
 I have not raised any capital using crowd sourced means and ICOs are, of course, a recent innovation in crowd funding.
 ICOs come in different forms, and they are fundamentally different from other crowd sourced funding because of the offer of digital tokens as opposed to rewards or equity.
 If you are unfamiliar with the concept of an ICO there are many articles on the Web here is a link to the Wikipedia entry.

-Trisent has a product in development (1-timeline) that will include a blockchain element along with a lot of data security.
+Trisent has a product in development based on our core 1-timeline technology that will include a blockchain element along with a lot of data security.
 It also monitors data storage and accesses and the revenue model lends itself to the use of a utility token.
 The implementation of our product will result in the decentralisation of control over personal data (i.e. each individual will have full control of their data).
 We already have a tested prototype, the founders have a good track record and we have an impressive Advisory Board including an international expert on cryptography and blockchain.
 All of these factors might suggest that we were in an ideal position to raise funds via an ICO.

 Here are the five main reasons we decided against the ICO route.